WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-20-Configuration-Management-Document.md

 ___

-I hope you find it is simpler than you thought it would be.
-And I hope you think this article is useful :)
+I hope you find it more straightforward than you thought it would be.
+And I hope you think this article is helpful :smile: